 Andrew joined Watsi on July 18th, 2014.
-Six years ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Andrew's most recent donation traveled 8,800 miles to support Vin, a young construction worker from Cambodia, to fund hip replacement surgery.
+13 other people also joined Watsi on that day!
+Andrew's most recent donation traveled 8,500 miles to support Justine, an 18-year-old man from Kenya, to fund fracture repair surgery.

 Vin is a 32-year-old construction worker from Cambodia.
 Vin's sister and parents have died, so he now lives with other relatives.
 When he isn't working, Vin enjoys meeting up with his friends and helping people work on their homes while listening to the radio.
 One year ago, Vin developed hip pain on the left side.
 He presented to our medical partner Children's Surgical Centre with left femoral neck necrosis.
 Surgeons at CSC will perform a left hip replacement that will reduce his pain and increase his mobility again.
 Currently, he can not walk without supports and is unable to work.
 His treatment is scheduled for October 7th, and Vin needs help raising $1,087 to pay for this procedure.
 Vin said, "I hope I am able to walk again so I may work again and my family members won't have to worry so much about me."